quicwg/base-drafts/draft-ietf-quic-transport.md

 The final version used for a connection might be different from the version of the first Initial from the client.
-To enable consistent routing through the handshake, a client SHOULD select a Destination Connection ID length long enough to fulfill the minimum size for every QUIC version it supports.
+To enable consistent routing through the handshake, a client SHOULD select an initial Destination Connection ID length long enough to fulfill the minimum size for every QUIC version it supports.

 The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to match.